MegaPrime369/ML4SCI-Tasks/Task 2/README.md

 ## Common Task 2.
 Deep Learning based Quark-Gluon Classification

-For this task we trained a Resnet 50 Model and VGG Model
+For this task we trained a Resnet 50 Model and VGG-12 Model

 ### VGG Model
 #### 1. Training: